Vnzera/thinkful-portfolio/readme.md

 ## Getting Started

 No tests or script runners.
-Just html, css and js.
+Just html and css